Adam-92/react_nike_shop_app/README.md

-# Project of React Nike Shop
+# Project of the React Nike Shop

 Project made in React.
 It has a validation system on the JS side as well as on the back-end on the FIREBASE platform.
 Registered users can go to the login section and see the products (downloaded from the Contenful platform).